Geometry of the vacant set left by random walk on random graphs, Wright's constants, and critical random graphs with prescribed degrees: Definitions and limit objects

 The rest of this section largely follows \cite{bhamidi-hofstad-sen}.
 In the proof of the main results we need the following two spaces built on top of the space of discrete trees.
 The first space $\vT_{IJ}$ was formulated in \cite{aldous-pitman-edge-lengths,aldous-pitman-entrance} where it was used to study trees spanning a finite number of random points sampled from an inhomogeneous continuum random tree (ICRT).
 A more general space $\vT_{IJ}^*$ was used in the proofs in \cite{bhamidi-hofstad-sen}.
 The index $I$ in $\vT_{IJ}$ and $\vT_{IJ}^*$ is needed for the purpose of keeping track of the number of marked ``hubs,'' i.e., vertices of high (or infinite) degrees in such trees (see \cite{aldous-pitman-edge-lengths,aldous-pitman-entrance,bhamidi-hofstad-sen} for a proper definition).
 For our purpose it will suffice to consider the case $I=0$.
 So we only define the space $\vT_{J}:=\vT_{0J}$ and $\vT_{J}^*:=\vT_{0J}^*$.

 {\bf The space $\vT_{J}$:} Fix $J\geq 1$.
-Let $\vT_{J}$ be the space of trees having the following properties: \begin{enumeratea} \item There are exactly $J$ leaves labeled $1+, \ldots, J+$, and the tree is rooted at another labeled vertex $0+$. \item Every edge $e$ has a strictly positive edge length $l_e$. \end{enumeratea} A tree $\vt\in \vT_{J}$ can be viewed as being composed of two parts:\\ (1) $\shape(\vt)$ describing the shape of the tree (including the labels of leaves) but ignoring edge lengths.
-The set of all possible shapes $\vT_{J}^{\shape}$ is obviously finite for fixed $J$.\\ (2) The edge lengths $\vl(\vt):= (l_e:e\in \vt)$.
+Let $\vT_{J}$ be the space of trees having the following properties: \begin{enumeratea} \item There are exactly $J$ leaves labeled $1+, \ldots, J+$, and the tree is rooted at another labeled vertex $0+$. \item Every edge $e$ has a strictly positive edge length $l_e$. \end{enumeratea} A tree $\mvt\in \vT_{J}$ can be viewed as being composed of two parts:\\ (1) $\shape(\mvt)$ describing the shape of the tree (including the labels of leaves) but ignoring edge lengths.
+The set of all possible shapes $\vT_{J}^{\shape}$ is obviously finite for fixed $J$.\\ (2) The edge lengths $\vl(\mvt):= \big(l_e, e\in \mvt\big)$.
 Consider the product topology on $\vT_{J}$ consisting of the discrete topology on $\vT_{J}^{\shape}$ and the product topology on $\bR^d$.

 {\bf The space $\vT_{J}^*$:} We will need a slightly more general space.
 Along with the two attributes above in $\vT_{J}$, the trees in this space have the following two additional properties.
-Let $\cL(\vt):= \set{1+, \ldots, J+}$ denote the collection of non-root leaves in $\vt$.
-Then every leaf $v\in \cL(\vt) $ has the following attributes:
+Let $\cL(\mvt):= \big\{1+, \ldots, J+\}$ denote the collection of leaves in $\mvt$.
+Then every leaf $i+\in \cL(\mvt) $ has the following attributes:

-\begin{enumeratea} \item[(d)] {\bf Leaf weights:} A nonnegative number $A(v)$.
-Write $\vA(\vt):=(A(v): v\in \cL(\vt))$. \item[(e)] {\bf Root-to-leaf measures:} A probability measure $\nu_{\vt,v}$ on the path $[0+,v]$ connecting the root and the leaf $v$.
-Here the path is viewed as a line segment pointed at $0+$ and has the usual Euclidean topology.
-Write $\mvnu(\vt):= (\nu_{\vt,v}: v\in \cL(\vt))$ for this collection of probability measures. \end{enumeratea} In addition to the topology on $\vT_{J}$, the space $\vT_{J}^*$ with these additional two attributes inherits the product topology on $\bR^{J}$ owing to leaf weights and $(d_{\GHP}^{\point})^J$ owing to the root-to-leaf measures.
+\begin{enumeratea} \item[(d)] {\bf Leaf weights:} A nonnegative number \chr{$LW(i+)$.} \item[(e)] {\bf Root-to-leaf measures:} A probability measure $\nu_{\mvt,i}$ on the path $[0+,i+]$ connecting the root and the leaf $i+$.
+Here the path is viewed as a line segment pointed at $0+$ and has the usual Euclidean topology. \end{enumeratea} In addition to the topology on $\vT_{J}$, the space $\vT_{J}^*$ with these additional two attributes inherits the product topology on $\bR^{J}$ owing to leaf weights and $(d_{\GHP}^{\point})^J$ owing to the root-to-leaf measures.

 Additionally, we include a special element $\partial$ in $\vT_{J}^*$.
 This will be useful in the proofs as we will view any rooted tree that does not have exactly $J$ distinct leaves as $\partial$, which will allow us to work entirely in the space $\vT_{J}^*$.